-- USER01 through USER15 you'll each be assigned one of these user IDs to use during class.
-Their passwords are IBMCLASS. - CLASSADM this will be used by the instructor - BKRBKUP the master server for Backup and Restore Manager - BKRCATLG the catalog server for Backup and Restore Manager - BKRWRK01 through BKRWRK04 the worker service machines for Backup and Restore Manager
+- USER01 through USER15 you'll each be assigned one of these user IDs to use during class. - CLASSADM this will be used by the instructor

+- BKRBKUP the master server for Backup and Restore Manager - BKRCATLG the catalog server for Backup and Restore Manager - BKRWRK01 through BKRWRK04 the worker service machines for Backup and Restore Manager

 We'll also be using Operations Manager for z/VM to view the backup server consoles.
-You don't need to do the Operations Manager labs before doing these labs.
-The first lab here will walk you through what you need to know about Operations Manager.